Manifold Learning by Mixture Models of VAEs for Inverse Problems: Background on Variational Autoencoders and Manifolds

 A VAE aims to approximate the underlying high-dimensional probability distribution $P_X$ of the random variable $X$ with a lower-dimensional latent random variable $Z\sim P_Z$ on $\R^d$ with $d<n$, by using the data points $x_1,\dots,x_N$.
 To this end, we define a decoder $D\colon\R^d\to\R^n$ and an encoder $E\colon\R^n\to\R^d$.
 The decoder approximates $P_X$ by the distribution $P_{\tilde X}$ of a random variable $\tilde X\coloneqq D(Z)+\eta$, where $\eta\sim\mathcal N(0,\sigma_x^2 I_n)$.
 Vice versa, the encoder approximates $P_Z$ from $P_X$ by the distribution $P_{\tilde Z}$ of the random variable $\tilde Z\coloneqq E(X)+\xi$ with $\xi\sim\mathcal N(0,\sigma_z^2 I_d)$.
 Now, decoder and encoder are trained such that we have $P_X\approx P_{\tilde X}$ and $P_Z\approx P_{\tilde Z}$.
 To this end, we aim to maximize the log-likelihood function $ \ell(\theta)=\sum_{i=1}^N\log(p_{\tilde X}(x_i)), $ where $\theta$ denotes the parameters $D$ and $E$ depend upon.

 The log-density $\log(p_{\tilde X}(x))$ induced by the model is called the evidence.
 However, for VAEs the computation of the evidence is intractable.
-Therefore, the authors of \cite{KW2013} suggest to approximate the evidence by Jensens's inequality as
+Therefore, \citet{KW2013} suggest to approximate it by the \emph{evidence lower bound} given by